-Note: If taxpayer is using a tax credit that can be applied to 100% of the tax liability, add the surtax (if applicable) to any remaining liability not exhausted on the credit form and enter the amount on line 6.
+Note: If taxpayer is using a tax credit that can be applied to 100% of the tax liability, add line 4 and line 5c and enter the total on line 6b.

 Line 7 - Installment Payment

 Taxpayers are required to make installment payments of estimated tax.
 The requirement for making these payments is based on the amount of the total tax liability shown on the most recent return.